ImDineshSharma/HelloJava/README.md

 this app contains a piece of java code put together to make a computer do something

-when its compiled it generates a file ending with .class extension
+when its compiled,  it generates a file ending with .class extension

 Now, to understand it how does the code work, i explained it in the comments(you will see that when you open the file)